 (With Wrike, you can automatically assign new tasks and kick them off with our dynamic request forms; set automated notifications to teams, individuals, or job roles when tasks change status; and build detailed subtasks into each category so everyone can identify the work that needs their attention first.)

-Put simply, when your team manages their workflow with a tailor-made system, you gain the automations, accountability, and oversight that bring your workflow to life.
+Put simply, when your team manages their workflow with a tailor-made system, you gain the automations, accountability, and oversight that bring your project and workflow to life.

-Now, we’re going to look at the tools you can use to make it happen.
+Now, we’re going to look at the workflow management solutions you can use to make it happen.

 1. Wrike

-Wrike is a work management platform with a host of features to customize, automate, and manage your workflows.
+Wrike is a work management platform with a host of features to manage, customize, and automate workflows.
 With Wrike, you have all the tools you need to take your workflows from theoretical guidelines to the integrated, practical foundation that powers every task your team completes.

 Level up efficiency